DEFRA/defra-ai-sdlc/pages/getting-started/project-setup.md

 ## Using Repository Documentation

-Create directory within the repository to store documentation, such as:
+Create a directory within your repository to store documentation, such as:
 - product requirements
 - architecture documentation
 - development rules and guidelines (reference [IDE rules](../../pages/appendix/language-specific))

-Ensure all documentation is:
+Make sure all documentation is:
 - version controlled
 - accessible to the IDE
 - formatted in markdown